meltano/handbook/src/_peopleops/benefits.md

 ### Coaching / skill development

 We hire for potential and seek out curious and persistent minds willing to learn new skills and rise to the new challenges that we face in our rapidly evolving company and industry.
-Therefore, we offer Unlimited licenses to self-guided learning like Coursera, Code Academy, etc… plus bonuses for completing coursework related to your job.
-We also encourage you to take explicit time out of your week for skill development and industry-specific deep dives.
+Therefore, we offer Unlimited licenses to self-guided learning like Coursera, Code Academy, etc. We also encourage you to take explicit time out of your week for skill development and industry-specific deep dives.

 Those in senior leadership positions (those reporting to the CEO) have the option of working with a self-selected leadership course or coach.
 Those who this applies to please work directly with the CEO for approval and process.